jefferywmoore/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - Ensure that response checklists provide first responders with a clear plan to protect life and property and ensure the continuity of operations
         - the notification checklist should be supplied to all personnel who might respond to a disaster
 - 7.11.4 Assessment
+    - When the DR team arrives on site, one of their first tasks is to assess the situation
+        - this normally occurs in a rolling fashion, with the first responders performing a simple assessment to triage the situation and get the disaster response under way
+        - as the incident progresses more detailed assessments will take place to gauge effectiveness, and prioritize the assignment of resources

 - 7.11.5 Restoration
+    - Note that recovery and restoration are separate concepts
+    - **Restoration**: bringing a business facility and environment back to a workable state
+    - **Recovery**: bringing business operations and processes back to a working state
+    - System recovery includes the restoration of all affected files and services actively in use on the system at the time of the failure or crash
+    - When designing a disaster recovery plan, it’s important to keep your goal in mind — the restoration of workgroups to the point that they can resume their activities in their usual work locations

 - 7.11.6 Training and awareness
+    - As with a business continuity plan, it is essential that you provide training to all personnel who will be involved in the disaster recovery effort
+    - When designing a training plan consider the following:
+        - orientation training for all new employees
+        - initial training for employees taking on a new DR role for the first time
+        - detailed refresher training for DR team members
+        - brief awareness refreshers for all other employees
 - 7.11.7 Lessons learned
+    - A lessons learned session should be conducted at the conclusion of any disaster recovery operation or other security incident
+    - The lessons learned process is designed to provide everyone involved with the incident response effort an opportunity to reflect on their individual roles and the teams overall response
+    - Time is of the essence in conducting a lesson learned, before memories fade
+    - Usually a lessons learned session is led by trained facilitators
+    - NIST SP 800-61 offers a series of questions to use in the lessons learned process:
+        - exactly what happened and at what times?
+        - how well did staff and management perform in dealing with the incident?
+        - were documented procedures followed?
+        - were the procedures adequate?
+        - were any steps or actions taken that might have inhibited the recovery?
+        - what would the staff and management do differently the next time a similar incident occurs?
+        - how could information sharing with other organizations have been improved?
+        - what corrective actions can prevent similar incidents in the future?
+        - what precursors or indicators should be watched for in the future to detect similar incidents?
+        - what additional tools or resources are needed to detect, analyze, and mitigate future incidents?
+    - The team leader to document the lessons learned in a report that includes suggested process improvement actions

 [7.12](#7.12) Test Disaster Recovery Plans (DRP) (OSG-9 Chpt 18)
 - Every DR plan must be tested on a periodic basis to ensure that the plan’s provisions are viable and that it meets an org’s changing needs